AntonioDevTech/Project-Titan-Portfolio/README.md

 ## 📖 Executive Summary
 **Project Titan** is a combat-tested cloud infrastructure built on **Microsoft Azure**.
 Unlike standard static portfolios, Titan is an **active, self-healing system** protected by a custom AI security daemon.

-The goal was to demonstrate **Senior-Level DevOps & Engineering** capabilities by decoupling software from hardware.
+The goal was to architect a system that prioritizes **resilience and autonomy**, decoupling software from hardware to eliminate single points of failure.
 This system operates autonomously, defends itself against network attacks, and heals itself if critical services fail.

 ---